NOTE: Home Inspections may only be performed by Licensed* Home Inspectors who are subject to NY DOS regulations as specified in Title 19, part 197.

 Focus is on maintenance items and issues that need to be addressed before becoming larger problems.
-We aim to help you to get ahead of issues that could be expensive or inconvenient to fix as well as identifying systems and appliances that may be nearing the end of their useful life.
+I aim to help you to get ahead of issues that could be expensive or inconvenient to fix as well as identifying systems and appliances that may be nearing the end of their useful life.
 Consider this a "physical checkup" for your home.

 Comprehensive inspections will include a report of maintenance and repair items that require attention including photos and suggested remedies.